Most people enjoy the thrill of finding a bargain, and that includes consumers who are shopping for financial products.

 So how can so many credit unions offer their customers no fees on certain products and lower fees for other services when compared to most banks?

 “Free checking has long been a staple at credit unions – well before it became fashionable to offer free checking at banks,” said Greg McBride, senior vice president and chief financial analyst at Bankrate.com.
 “Given the not-for-profit nature of credit unions, they’re able to offer benefits such as free checking, lower rates on loan products, higher rates on deposits, and fewer and lower fees overall to their members.”

 Mike Schenk, vice president of research and policy analysis with the Credit Union National Association, said the Bankrate.com survey results are “in line with the results of surveys conducted by CUNA that reflect the benefits of credit union membership.”

-“Credit unions provided $10 billion in financial benefits to their members in 2016, such as free checking, higher rates on deposits and lower rates on loans.” —
+“Credit unions provided $10 billion in financial benefits to their members in 2016, such as free checking, higher rates on deposits and lower rates on loans,” he said.

-Credit unions can offer attractive terms on their products due to the structural difference in corporate ownership between banks and credit unions, according to Schenk.
-Banks are owned by outside stockholders, whereas credit unions are owned by their members, he said.
+Credit unions can offer attractive terms on their products due to the major structural difference in corporate ownership between banks and credit unions.
+Banks are owned by outside stockholders, whereas credit unions are owned by their members, according to Schenk.